djeada/Vtk-Examples/notes/03_input_and_output.md

 Legacy VTK is the “classic” option: straightforward, widely supported, and easy to inspect if you choose ASCII.
 It’s great for learning, debugging, and quick exports.
 The tradeoff is that it’s less extensible and less structured than the XML family, and it can get bulky for large datasets.

-**Do:** use legacy ASCII when you want to quickly sanity-check what’s inside a file.
+**Do** use legacy ASCII when you want to quickly sanity-check what’s inside a file.
-**Don’t:** rely on it for very large datasets or long-term pipelines where extensibility and metadata matter.
+**Don’t** rely on it for very large datasets or long-term pipelines where extensibility and metadata matter.

 Example: